Best Office Chair for Back Pain 2023

 Even so, for about 95% of the market, the Embody comes close to being a perfect office chair and is every bit as adjustable as the Steelcase Leap.

-Of course, that means that the Embody comes with the same limitation as the Leap does.
-If you don’t want to spend a big chunk of time tweaking and optimizing the chair’s settings, then you’re going to be frustrated by this chair.
+Of course, that means that the Embody has the same limitations as the Leap.
+If you don’t want to spend a lot of time tweaking and optimizing the chair’s settings, then you will be frustrated by this chair.

 Yes, once you’ve found the sweet spot in the settings, this chair is a masterpiece and one of the best office chairs for people with back issues, but getting it to that point takes time.
 You get out of it what you put into it.